SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/howto/mass-delete.md

 All these conditions and terms you need to clarify and define as part of your GDPR strategy.
 It is recommended to seek legal advice on such matters to ensure compliance.

-Once you have determined the rules that apply for your company, you can use the Selection functionality and the [SAINT feature][2] in SuperOffice CRM to help you find the contacts that should be deleted, and them mass delete all contacts that you no longer want to keep in the system.
+After you have determined the rules that apply for your company, you can use the Selection functionality and the [SAINT feature][2] in SuperOffice CRM to help you find the contacts that should be deleted, and them mass delete all contacts that you no longer want to keep in the system.

 ## Find contacts who should be deleted or reviewed with Selections